sfernana/FCCDIRAC/README.md

 In specifying file by its LFN, it will look for this input data into the File Catalog then upload it with the job from the closest site (e.g. CERN).

-Notice that data can have replicas in different sites.
+Notice that data can have replicas in many sites.

 ## 6 - Monitoring